CFBCWorks/Independence40SKN/_items/SKN_IN12.md

 ## About this Item

-A historically themed alphabet book about the Federation of St. Kitts and Nevis.
+A historically-themed alphabet book about the Federation of St. Kitts and Nevis.